valenciafu/design-challenge/README.md

 [Penn Labs style guide](https://drive.google.com/file/d/1auGLpo7P1IidLidB3erCN-XxDAh75Ko_/view).
 This gives an overview of the colors and fonts we use at Penn Labs.
 Also consider what style conventions are currently used in Penn Course suite products.

-[Bulma, the CSS framework we use for products.](https://bulma.io/documentation/) Feel free to reference this for the basic CSS components that we use.
+[Bulma, the CSS framework we use for products.](https://bulma.io/documentation/) Feel free to reference this to see the basic CSS component styles that we use.
 Do not feel obligated to use follow it exactly, it's just a reference!

 ## Submission